Previously known as "Southern California/Southern Nevada/Southwest Utah and Hawaii" this Caravan Section had rebranded itself as "Southwest"

 Additional appointments to the Southern California/Southern Nevada Caravan Organizing Team are pending.
 Also, the Team is looking for Caravan Local Leaders to organize feeder Caravans in the Ventura/Santa Barbara/San Luis Obispo, San Diego, Orange County and Inland Empire areas of California as well as the Las Vegas Valley in Nevada.
 Local Leaders must reside in the area for which they are responsible.
 Anyone wanting to serve on the Organizing Team or as a Local Leader should call Capt.
 Tony Megowan at 805-659-5056 or email him at firstname.lastname@example.org.

 The first five Southwest Caravans generally followed old Route 66 as far as Tulsa, Oklahoma.
 Thinking outside the box, Captain Tony Megowan plans to change almost the entire route and lengthen the event by a day.
 The Southwest Section will make a week-long trip to Bowling Green in 2019.
 The Caravan will begin at the famed Rose Bowl in Pasadena and head north, over the San Gabriel Mountains on storied Angeles Crest and Angeles Forest Highways.
-In the high desert, the Caravan will take State Routes 14 and 58 to Barstow and then I-15 and US95 to Henderson for the first overnight.
+In the high desert, the Caravan will take State Routes 14 and 58 to Barstow and then I-15 and US95 to Henderson for the first overnight at the Fiesta Henderson resort.

 Day Two will have the Caravan leaving Henderson going northeast, then north around the of Lake Mead, followed by a scenic drive though Valley of Fire State Park.
 Finally, the Section will head north, to St. George, Utah in I-15.

 On the third day, Capt.
-Megowan will lead SCSN to Rifle, Colorado via I-15 and I-70.
-On Days Four and Five, we take I-70, over Vail Pass and though the Eisenhower Tunnel, the highest section of the Interstate Highway system, and then to Goodland, Kansas followed by Kansas City, Missouri.
+Megowan will lead the Southwest Section to Glenwood Springs, Colorado via I-15 and I-70.
+On Days Four and Five, we take I-70, over Vail Pass and though the Johnson Tunnel, the highest section of the Interstate Highway system, and then to Goodland, Kansas followed by Kansas City, Missouri.

 For final overnight of the trip, The Southwest Section will stop in Cape Girardeau, Missouri.
 The Caravan stopped in "Cape G" in 2014 and, five years ago, it was the best event night of the entire trip.